 It ended up looking like this.

-Tips for Hanging a 3D-Frame Mirror Gallery Wall
+Tips for Hanging a 3D-Frame Mirror Gallery on a Wall

 When it comes to hanging overlapping frames, the key lies with placing the blocks: The frame has to be centered on a block as this is where the hangers are on the back of each frame.